Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 What is included in the ticket price?

 A Great Barrier Reef day to Upolu Cay Reef and Outer Edge Upolu Reef with Ocean Freedom: travel with speed, style and comfort on our luxury cruiser with plenty of space to be pampered by our exceptional crew.
-Enjoy Danish pastries and fresh fruit on boarding, a buffet lunch including seafood, afternoon tea (tropical fruit, cheese and cracker platter, selection of cakes), tea and coffee all day, wetsuit or stinger suit (depending on the season), informative talk by our marine naturalist, top quality snorkel equipment (mask, snorkel, fins, snorkel vest), snorkel tuition and adventure drift guided snorkel tour with marine naturalist and a glass bottom boat tour (subject to sea conditions on the day) conducted by marine naturalist.
+Enjoy Danish pastries and fresh fruit on boarding, a buffet lunch including seafood, afternoon tea (tropical fruit, cheese and cracker platter, selection of cakes), tea and coffee all day, wetsuit or stinger suit (depending on the season), informative talk by our marine naturalists and Master Reef Guides , top quality snorkel equipment (mask, snorkel, fins, snorkel vest), snorkel tuition and adventure drift guided snorkel tour with marine naturalist / Master Reef Guide and a glass bottom boat tour (subject to sea conditions on the day) also conducted by marine naturalist / Master Reef guide

 What is not included in the ticket price, but available as an optional extra?

-Certified and non-certifed diving (includes guide); prescription mask (if needed); refreshments from the licensed bar; underwater cameras; memorabilia merchandise (t-shirts, sun shirts, jumpers and coolers).
+Certified and non-certifed diving (includes guide); refreshments from the licensed bar; memorabilia merchandise (t-shirts, sun shirts, jumpers and coolers).

 What sort of food do you serve?